scala/scala3/docs/docs/reference/other-new-features/indentation.md

     - the first token on the next line has an indentation width strictly less than the current indentation width, and
+    - the last token on the previous line is not one of the following tokens which indicate that the previous statement continues:
+      ```
+      then  else  do  catch  finally  yield  match
+      ```
     - the first token on the next line is not a [leading infix operator](../changed-features/operators.html).